-These financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) and IFRS Interpretations Committee (IFRS IC) applicable to companies reporting under IFRS.
-The financial statements comply with IFRS as issued by the International Accounting Standards Board (IASB).
-These financial statements are prepared under the historical cost convention as modified by the revaluation of financial assets at fair value.
+These financial statements have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards").
+These financial statements are prepared under the historical cost convention as modified by the revaluation of financial assets measured at fair value.